 Carbonyl and sulfhydryl content were not influenced by storage and cooking temperature (p>0.05, Table 2).
 The interaction of S×T had no difference in carbonyl and sulfhydryl content (p>0.05).
-The first event observed during the protein oxidation process is that the 258 sulfhydryl group is converted to disulfide and other oxidized species, resulting in reduced sulfhydryl content, and when MDA forms a protein complex, its carbonyl content increases 259 260 (Xia et al., 2009).
-Loss of sulfhydryl content and formation of carbonyl content were not promoted; similarly, previous results showed that sulfhydryl and carbonyl content did not 261 significantly differ after freezing for 3 months (Sover et al., 2010).
-In addition, protein 262 oxidation induced protein cross-linking, especially myofibrillar protein aggregates 263 264 (Laakkonen et al., 1970; Xia et al., 2009).
-Table 2 shows that the myofibrillar protein did not aggregate and or show changes in physical structure, which would not be influenced by 265 266 protein oxidation (carbonyl and sulfhydryl content).
+The first event observed during the protein oxidation process is that the sulfhydryl group is converted to disulfide and other oxidized species, resulting in reduced sulfhydryl content, and when MDA forms a protein complex, its carbonyl content increases (Xia et al., 2009).
+Loss of sulfhydryl content and formation of carbonyl content were not promoted; similarly, previous results showed that sulfhydryl and carbonyl content did not significantly differ after freezing for 3 months (Soyer et al., 2010).
+In addition, protein oxidation induced protein cross-linking, especially myofibrillar protein aggregates (Laakkonen et al., 1970; Xia et al., 2009).
+Table 2 shows that the myofibrillar protein did not aggregate and or show changes in physical structure, which would not be influenced by protein oxidation (carbonyl and sulfhydryl content).
 In conclusion, protein oxidation is stable in 1 month-frozen meat upon processing by sous-vide cooking.
-267

-269 Protein solubility
+Protein solubility

-Table 2 reveals the effect of storage state and sous-vide cooking temperature on total, 270 sarcoplasmic, and myofibrillar protein solubility.
-Total and myofibrillar protein solubility did 271 not differ by $S \times T$ interaction and storage (p > 0.05).
-Protein solubility is widely used as an 272 indicator of protein structural changes (e.g., protein denaturation), as the solubility is 273 decreased owing to the generation of non-extractable insoluble protein aggregates (Laakkonen 274 et al., 1970; Marcos et al., 2010).
-Sarcoplasmic protein solubility is a great indicator of quality 275 276 and a significant part of meat processing (Marcos et al., 2010).
-Dai et al. (2013) reported that 277 the solubility of sarcoplasmic protein is influenced by WHC, shear force, and gel formation.
-The decreases in sous-vide cooking temperature significantly increase the solubility of 278 sarcoplasmic and total protein (p < 0.001).
-These results showed the same results as the 279 280 previous studies (Li et al., 2013; Murphy and Marks, 2000).
-High protein solubility can be result the less insoluble protein aggregates, increased WHC and tenderness compared to lower 281 protein solubility (Dai et al., 2013; Marcos et al., 2010).
-282
+Table 2 reveals the effect of storage state and sous-vide cooking temperature on total, sarcoplasmic, and myofibrillar protein solubility.
+Total and myofibrillar protein solubility did not differ by S×T interaction and storage (p>0.05).
+Protein solubility is widely used as an indicator of protein structural changes (e.g., protein denaturation), as the solubility is decreased owing to the generation of non-extractable insoluble protein aggregates (Laakkonen et al., 1970; Marcos et al., 2010).
+Sarcoplasmic protein solubility is a great indicator of quality and a significant part of meat processing (Marcos et al., 2010).

+Table 2.
+Effect of storage state and sous-vide cooking temperature on lipid, protein oxidation, and protein solubility